-Indeed, when we first started offering VoIP phone solutions nearly 20 years ago, we spent a great deal of time explaining to our customers that VoIP wasn’t a passing fad: it was the future of business communication.
+When we first started offering cloud phone solutions nearly 20 years ago, we spent a great deal of time explaining to our customers that cloud service wasn’t a passing fad: it was the future of business communication.
 And we were right!
-According to a report by Grand View Research, the global hosted VoIP marketplace is expected to reach a whopping $145.76 billion annually by 2024.
-What’s more, analysis by IBISWorld has concluded that VoIP services is the fastest-growing industry in the world.
+According to a report by Grand View Research, the global hosted cloud marketplace is expected to reach a whopping $145.76 billion annually by 2024.
+What’s more, analysis by IBISWorld has concluded that cloud phone services is the fastest-growing industry in the world.

-Are we pleased with the skyrocketing growth of hosted VoIP?
+Are we pleased with the skyrocketing growth of hosted cloud service?
 Definitely.
 But are we surprised by it?
 Not at all!
 We knew this would happen, and we also know that this is just the tip of the iceberg.
-Regardless of what conventional phone companies say — and make no mistake, they invest billions of dollars a year in lobbying and public relations — the undeniable advantages that have elevated hosted VoIP in the past will continue to do so now, and long into the future.
+Regardless of what conventional phone companies say — and make no mistake, they invest billions of dollars a year in lobbying and public relations — the undeniable advantages that have elevated hosted cloud service in the past will continue to do so now, and long into the future.
 These advantages include:

 1. Dramatic Cost Savings

-The biggest reason why businesses have flocked to hosted VoIP — and why more and more are switching each day — is simple: dramatic year-over-year cost savings.
+The biggest reason why businesses have flocked to hosted cloud service — and why more and more are switching each day — is simple: dramatic year-over-year cost savings.

 The amount that each business saves depends on factors that are specific to their usage and operations, and of course is also based on how much they were paying (or make that over-paying) for a conventional on-premise system in the past.